 Will you take duvets, sleeping bags or other clothes apart from coats?

-Wrap Up London accepts donations of coats that are distributed based on the requests from our charity partners.
+Due to the small size of the Hands On London charity, and with the Wrap Up campaigns being powered almost exclusively by volunteers, we do not have the operational capacity or connections to accept anything other than coats.
+While we appreciate the gesture behind giving other kinds of clothing to the Wrap Up Family, unfortunately, it just slows down our ability to sort through and distribute coats to those in need.
 If you have other clothes or items that you would like to donate to a good cause, why not check out droppoint.org, a network of charitable organisations asking for items they can use, who would love to help!

 Can you guarantee my donation really does go to someone who needs it?